All Episodes

 You don't go to your classes, you don't get to play.

-And it's it's that simple.
+And it's that simple.

-So nobody wanted to be deprived of the right to play, so they went to class and and we had uh people who checked regularly on that aspect of it.
+And we had people who checked regularly on that aspect of it.

-So uh but is that happening now?
+But is that happening now?

-He gave it the name, the first and ten club.
+He gave it the name, the First and Ten Club.

 It's a whole new thing.

-It's your graduation rate of of the players who come in that that that go on and finish their schooling and and not only that, but then they come back and give back to the program of helping the young players and people there.
+And not only that, but then they come back and give back to the program of helping the young players and people there.

 And I'm not talking about economically.

-I'm talking about from a standpoint of information and just like we, that first and ten club uh that we started in 1978, still exists today.
+And just like that First and Ten Club that we started in 1978 still exists today.

-We have a career day every spring to uh have a keynote speaker come in and speak to them.
+We have a career day every spring to have a keynote speaker come in and speak to them.

-The first speaker we had the first year was in in 1978, was uh a gentleman by the name of Colin Powell, uh, the general who uh his wife happens to be from Alabama, and he he volunteered when when he when one of our people reached out to him to come in and speak to those young guys.
+The first speaker we had the first year was in 1978 was a gentleman by the name of Colin Powell, the general, who his wife happens to be from Alabama.

 In fact, very few of you are.